How we work

 CHAIR OF BOARD OF TRUSTEES – Director, Ministry of Justice

-Naomi Mallick is a Director in the Government Legal Department, heading up the Ministry of Justice’s Legal Advisers team.
-She is a member of the Ministry’s Executive Committee and of the Government Legal Department’s Strategic Leadership Team.
-She is also the Government Legal Department’s Race Champion as well as one of its trained Mental Health First Aiders.
+Naomi is a Director in the Goverment Legal Department, heading up a legal team advising the Ministry of Justice.
+She is the Government Legal Department’s Race Champion and a Mental Health First Aider for the Department.

-Naomi lives in Cambridge with her husband Marcus, who is a fine artist and primary school teacher.
-They have two grown-up sons.
+Naomi lives in Cambridge with her husband Marcus.
+They have two grown up sons

 DEPUTY CHAIR – Head of International Litigation and North America Desk, Mills & Reeve